Nour158/6DOF-Robotic-Arm/README.md

-# 🤖 6-DOF Robotic Arm using ESP32
+# 🤖 6-DOF Robotic Arm using Arduino & ESP32

-A robotics project that controls a **6-Degree-of-Freedom (6-DOF) robotic arm** using an **ESP32** microcontroller and servo motors.
-The project demonstrates coordinated robotic arm movement through multiple joints, providing hands-on experience with embedded systems and robotics.
+A robotics project that controls a **6-Degree-of-Freedom (6-DOF) robotic arm** using **Arduino**, **ESP32**, and servo motors.
+The project demonstrates coordinated robotic arm movement while integrating embedded systems for hardware control.

 ---

 ## 📌 Project Overview

-This project implements a 6-DOF robotic arm controlled by an ESP32 development board.
-The robotic arm is driven by multiple servo motors to perform coordinated movements, demonstrating the fundamentals of robotic manipulation, embedded programming, and servo control.
+This project implements a 6-DOF robotic arm controlled using Arduino and ESP32 microcontrollers.
+Multiple servo motors drive the robotic arm to perform coordinated movements, providing hands-on experience with embedded systems, robotics programming, and servo motor control.

-The project was developed as part of a robotics programming course to gain practical experience in designing, programming, and controlling robotic systems.
+The project was developed as part of a robotics programming course to strengthen practical skills in robotics and embedded systems.

 ---